CrzxaExe/Better-Zxra-Bedrock_TS/docs/buff_debuff.md

 _List:_

-- Burn: Can get reacted with other elmental, depending on burn level it will create unique effect.
+- Burn: Can reacted with other elmental, depending on burn level it will create unique effect.
-- Wet: Can get reacted with other elemental, extinguish fire
+- Wet: Can reacted with other elemental, extinguish fire
+- Electrify: Can reacted with other elemental, slow self